lucasmansilla/multiatlas-landmark/README.md

 # Landmark-based segmentation using multi-atlas
 This repository contains the source code of the multi-atlas baseline method used in the paper "Hybrid graph convolutional neural networks for landmark-based anatomical segmentation" (Gaggion et al., MICCAI 2021).
-For more information about this work, visit Nicolás Gaggion's repository on [GitHub](https://github.com/ngaggion/HybridGNet).
+For more information about this work, visit Nicolás Gaggion's repository on GitHub: https://github.com/ngaggion/HybridGNet

-## Intructions
+## Instructions
 This projects uses Python 3.8.10.

 ### Data
 - Download and preprocess the JSRT dataset.
-You can found the instructions [here](https://github.com/ngaggion/HybridGNet).
+You can found the instructions [here](https://github.com/ngaggion/HybridGNet/tree/main/Datasets).
 - Format landmarks files into txt files for SimpleElastix.
 Run `./00_preprocess_jsrt.sh` after installing the project environment (instructions below).

 ### Project environment: